anoma/nspec/docs/tutorial/engines/index.md

 - engine-specific local state (that not naturally tied to a specific mailbox) <!-- cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L209 -->

-The record of all these local data is called the _engine environment,_[^6] not only because the word `state` is hopelessly overworked, but specifically because we want to reserve it for the  states of the "global" labelled transition system (see below).
+The record of all these local data is called the _engine environment_[^6], not only because the word `state` is hopelessly overworked, but specifically because we want to reserve it for the  states of the "global" labelled transition system (see below).
-The types are formalized in
+The types are formalised in
 the [`single_engine`-locale](https://github.com/anoma/formanoma/blob/f70a041a25cfebde07d853199351683b387f85e2/Types/Engine.thy#L205).<!--
 	link **will** need updating [ᚦ do not erase this comment] OUT OF DATE ALERT!
 --><!--